winwinashwin/AbhiyaanRecruitment2020/README.md

 Previous Experience:
 -------------------
->> Part of Cauvery TechSoc team
+Part of Cauvery TechSoc team.
->> Have completed a bunch of projects(self driven) in areas of web scraping, task automation, computer vision, socket programming, CUDA GPU Programming, and GUI builds
+Have completed a bunch of projects(self driven) in areas of web scraping, task automation, computer vision, socket programming, CUDA GPU Programming, and GUI builds.
->> Currently working on a python based, fully automated, Trading bot
+Currently working on a python based, fully automated, Trading bot

 Current PORs: